-- Only absolutely necessary meeting participants should attend - Attendees should be at least two metres apart from each other - Rooms should be well ventilated / windows opened to allow fresh air circulation - Consider holding meetings in open areas where possible
+- Hold meetings online or over conference calls if possible.
+If a physical meeting is required, only those absolutely necessary should attend - Provide hand sanitiser and do not share pens, documents or other objects - Attendees should be at least 2 metres apart from each other - Rooms should be well ventilated/windows opened to allow fresh air circulation - Hold meetings outdoors or in well-ventilated rooms or a suitable size to enable adequate social distancing.